FEMME AID FOR WOMEN’S SANITARY NEEDS

 FOOD DRIVE IN CONNECTION WITH THE SUGAR CAMP OFFICES

-In February the Sugar Camp offices joined with us to collect food for the Dayton Foodbank.
+The Sugar Camp offices joined with us to collect food for the Dayton Foodbank.
 With the help of Hillel students and their families, we donated over 500 lbs of food!

 PROVIDING CASSEROLES TO ST. VINCENT HOMELESS SHELTER